Back to blog

 Developing metrics and benchmarks to evaluate sales compensation plans is a complex process.
 And let's not forget about the many factors that can affect sales performance, such as market conditions, competitor activity, and changes in customer behavior.

-Moral of the story - Developing metrics and benchmarks to evaluate sales compensation plans is like trying to solve a Rubik's cube blindfolded.
+The moral of the story - that developing metrics and benchmarks to evaluate sales compensation plans is like trying to solve a Rubik's cube blindfolded.
 It's a tough challenge, but it's also incredibly rewarding when you get it right.

 So how do we get it right?